 - kmer-SVM: a web server for identifying predictive regulatory sequence features in genomic data sets.
 Christopher Fletez-Brant; Dongwon Lee; Andrew S. McCallion; Michael A. Beer *Nucleic Acids Research* 2013; doi: 10.1093/nar/gkt519

-- Kmer-SVM tagged publications in Galaxy Publication library.
+- Kmer-SVM tagged publications in the Galaxy Publication library

 - This project is a collaboration between Christopher Fletez-Brant and Dongown Lee respectively of the McCallion Lab of the McKusick-Nathans Institute of Genetic Medicine at the Johns Hopkins University School of Medicine and the Beer Lab of the Johns Hopkins University Department of Biomedical Engineering.